-The governing board will exercise their duty and have regard to the Children and Families Act 2014 and the Equality Act 2010.
+The governing board will exercise its duty with regard to the Children and Families Act 2014 and the Equality Act 2010.
 This will include ensuring that information pertinent to the SEND policy is published.

 Responsibility for co-ordinating the day-to-day SEND provision for children at our school is held by the SENDCo, Mrs Sarah Hughes - who holds a NASENCo Masters -2019.
 She works closely with Senior Leaders, Governors, Staff, parents and external agencies.